HeatherWelch/MHW_impacts_top_predators/README.md

 # MHW_impacts_top_predators

-Code to support the publication Welch, H. et al. "Idiosyncratic effects of marine heatwaves on top predators".
+Code to support the publication Welch, H. et al. "Impacts of marine heatwaves on top predator distributions are variable but predictable".
 Placeholder for zendo DOI.
 Code authors: Heather Welch (UCSC/NOAA).